 Here are some examples of content not allowed on YouTube.

-- A video featuring minors engaged in provocative, sexual, or sexually suggestive activities, challenges and dares, such as kissing or groping.
+- A video featuring minors involved in provocative, sexual, or sexually suggestive activities, challenges and dares, such as kissing or groping.

-- Showing minors involved in dangerous activities, such as physical stunts, using weapons or explosives, or using a controlled substance like alcohol or nicotine.
+- Showing minors involved in dangerous activities.
+For example, physical stunts, using weapons or explosives, or using a controlled substance like alcohol or nicotine.

-- Offering money, praise, likes, or any other incentive to a minor to engage in physical contact with someone else.
+- Offering money, praise, likes, or any other incentive to a minor to participate in physical contact with someone else.